-To help us understand what types of projects should be prioritised for funding, we asked people to rank five types of projects:
+To help us understand what types of projects should be prioritised for funding, we asked people to rank 5 types of projects:

-- Public transport improvements For example, more upgrades to the rail network, new busways and bus lanes, electric ferries, improved bus stations and ferry terminals - Walking & cycling improvements For example, new and upgraded footpaths, more cycleways and shared paths - Safety improvements For example, safe and appropriate speed limits, more safety around schools and ways to slow speeds (like speed bumps and safety barriers) - Local road improvements For example, intersection upgrades, new technology to improve traffic flow and travel times - State highway improvements For example, planning and building the roads of national significance, improving the motorway network.
+- Public Transport improvements For example, more upgrades to the rail network, new busways and bus lanes, electric ferries, improved bus stations and ferry terminals - Walking & Cycling improvements For example, new and upgraded footpaths, more cycleways and shared paths - Safety improvements For example, safe and appropriate speed limits, more safety around schools and ways to slow speeds (like speed bumps and safety barriers) - Local Road improvements For example, intersection upgrades, new technology to improve traffic flow and travel times - State Highway improvements For example, planning and building the roads of national significance, improving the motorway network.

-Investing in public transport was seen as the highest overall priority by respondents, based on average ranking, followed by local road improvements.
-State highway improvements received strong support from many, but also opposition, with an overall average rank of third.
-Walking and cycling improvements also received mixed support but received a lower average rank along with safety improvements.
+Investing in Public Transport was seen as the highest overall priority by respondents, based on average ranking2, followed by local road improvements.
+State Highway improvements received strong support from many, with an overall average rank of third.
+Walking and Cycling improvements also received mixed support but received a lower average rank along with safety improvements.

-&lt;sup>2 Within the average ranking, the lowest numbers indicate the highest rank preference
+2 Within the average ranking, the lowest numbers indicate the highest rank preference.